rspamd/rspamd.com/doc/modules/index.md

 Lua modules are dynamically loaded on Rspamd startup and are reloaded on Rspamd reconfiguration.
 Should you want to write a Lua module, consult the [Lua API documentation](../lua/).
-To define a path to Lua modules there is a special section named `modules` in Rspamd:
+To define a path to Lua modules there is a section named `modules` in common.conf:

 ~~~ucl
 modules {